andrew/ultimate-awesome/README.md

 - [awesome-networking](https://github.com/facyber/awesome-networking) - A collection of awesome networking courses, books, tutorials and other resources.
 - [awesome-launch](https://github.com/KingMenes/awesome-launch) - A directory for free and friendly communities to get eyes on your side projects!
 Contributors are welcome!.
 - [awesome-androidstudio-plugins](https://github.com/jiang111/awesome-androidstudio-plugins) - 收集Android studio 常用的插件.
+- [awesome-pretrained-models-for-information-retrieval](https://github.com/ict-bigdatalab/awesome-pretrained-models-for-information-retrieval) - A curated list of awesome papers related to pre-trained models for information retrieval (a.k.a., pretraining for IR).
 - [awesome-writing](https://github.com/jenniferlynparsons/awesome-writing) - An awesome list of information to help developers write better, kinder, more helpful documentation and learning materials.
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
 - [awesome-circuitpython](https://github.com/adafruit/awesome-circuitpython) - A curated list of awesome CircuitPython guides, videos, libraries, frameworks, software and resources.
 - [Awesome-Korean-NLP](https://github.com/datanada/Awesome-Korean-NLP) - A curated list of resources for NLP (Natural Language Processing) for Korean.
-- [awesomemlsys](https://github.com/gpu-mode/awesomemlsys) - An ML Systems Onboarding list.
 - [awesome-wp-speed-up](https://github.com/lukecav/awesome-wp-speed-up) - Plugins and resources to speed up and optimize your WordPress site.
 - [awesome-scene-understanding](https://github.com/bertjiazheng/awesome-scene-understanding) - 😎 A list of awesome scene understanding papers.
 - [awesome-docker-security](https://github.com/myugan/awesome-docker-security) - 📚 A curated list of awesome Docker security resources .
 - [awesome-federated-learning](https://github.com/weimingwill/awesome-federated-learning) - All materials you need for Federated Learning:  blogs, videos, papers, and softwares, etc.
 - [awesome-cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics) - A curated list of Cheminformatics libraries and software.
-- [awesome-pretrained-models-for-information-retrieval](https://github.com/ict-bigdatalab/awesome-pretrained-models-for-information-retrieval) - A curated list of awesome papers related to pre-trained models for information retrieval (a.k.a., pretraining for IR).
 - [awesome-visual-question-answering](https://github.com/jokieleung/awesome-visual-question-answering) - A curated list of Visual Question Answering(VQA)(Image/Video Question Answering),Visual Question Generation ,Visual Dialog ,Visual Commonsense Reasoning and related area.
 - [Awesome-LLMs-Evaluation-Papers](https://github.com/tjunlp-lab/Awesome-LLMs-Evaluation-Papers) - The papers are organized according to our survey: Evaluating Large Language Models: A Comprehensive Survey.
 - [awesome_twitter_CN](https://github.com/DennisThink/awesome_twitter_CN) - 值得关注的中文twitter用户.
+- [awesome-ai-tools-for-game-dev](https://github.com/simoninithomas/awesome-ai-tools-for-game-dev) - A curated list of awesome AI tools for game developers.
 - [Awesome-AISourceHub](https://github.com/AmbroseX/Awesome-AISourceHub) - 本仓库收集AI科技领域高质量信息源。 可以起到一个同步信息源的作用，避免信息差和信息茧房。.
 - [awesome-roslyn](https://github.com/ironcev/awesome-roslyn) - Curated list of awesome Roslyn books, tutorials, open-source projects, analyzers, code fixes, refactorings, and source generators.
 - [awesome-webcomponents](https://github.com/obetomuniz/awesome-webcomponents) - A curated list of awesome Web Components tools, articles and resources.